reonomy/graycliff/README.md

 This site is based off [this gatsby starter](https://github.com/damassi/gatsby-starter-typescript-rebass-netlifycms).

-The name of this site is based of a Frank Lloyd Wright house in NY state.
+The name of this site is based of a Frank Lloyd Wright house in NY State.
 Like our style guide, it is a beautiful thing.
 However there are some areas that may never be reconciled.

 <img src="https://user-images.githubusercontent.com/5460067/74342293-427a9c00-4d77-11ea-8e67-a0622aa8278d.png" width="350" />